Which Canidae Grain Free Pure Dry Recipes Get

-The Canidae Grain Free Pure product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Canidae Grain Free Pure product line includes the 10 dry dog foods listed below.

-Canidae Grain Free Pure Sky was selected to represent the other products in the line for this review.
+Canidae Grain Free Pure Salmon and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Salmon, salmon meal, menhaden fish meal, lentils, sweet potatoes, garbanzo beans, peas, canola oil, potatoes, flaxseed, natural flavor, choline chloride, taurine, salt, mixed tocopherols (a preservative), zinc sulfate, potassium chloride, vitamin E supplement, ferrous sulfate, niacin, l-ascorbyl-2-polyphosphate, calcium pantothenate, manganese sulfate, copper sulfate, vitamin A supplement, sodium selenite, riboflavin supplement, thiamine mononitrate, dried Lactobacillus acidophilus fermentation product, biotin, vitamin B12 supplement, zinc proteinate, pyridoxine hydrochloride (vitamin B6), ethylenediamine dihydroiodide, vitamin D3 supplement, folic acid, dried Lactobacillus casei fermentation product, dried Lactobacillus plantarum fermentation product

 The first ingredient in this dog food is salmon.
 Although it is rich in omega-3 fatty acids, raw salmon contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.